**Prayer Shawls Ministry – We will be meeting the fourth Friday of each month at 10am in the Fellowship Hall.

 Did you ever imagine those pesky overly abundant plastic grocery bags that pile up in our homes could make a positive difference in the life of a person on the streets?
 They most certainly can.
 Brave and intrepid volunteers here at Apostles are making sleeping mats from plastic bags.
 It takes 500-700 bags to make one mat.
 These mats are lightweight, easy to clean, and provide insulation and a barrier between the individual and the ground or floor.

-Thanks to you we now have five completed mats.
-Remember it takes between 400–700 bags to make a mat, so you all have done a super job at moving this project forward.
+It takes between 400-700 bags to make a mat, so you all have done a super job at moving this project forward.
 I encourage you to pray for the homeless as you fold the bags flat.
 Those working on crocheting mats are praying for the homeless, also.
 We will collaborate with a group that serves the homeless to get them delivered.
 In the meantime, let’s cover them in prayer.

-Intererfaith Homeless Emergency Lodging Program – I–Help
+Intererfaith Homeless Introduction & Emergency Lodging Program – I–Help

 PRAYER SHAWLS MINISTRY